Today's Articles

 Maurice Lenoir posited that the term first appeared in the 8th or 9th century.
 Ramzi Rouighi debates that the use of Berber to refer to the people of North Africa appeared only after the Muslim conquests of the 7th century.
 Latin and Greek sources describe Moors, Africans, and even barbarians, but never Berbers (al-Barbar).
 The English term was introduced in the 19th century, replacing the earlier Barbary.
 The Berbers are the Mauri cited by the Chronicle of 754 during the Umayyad conquest of Hispania, Mauri having become, since the 11th century, the catch-all term 'Moors’ on documents of the Christian Iberian kingdoms to refer to the Andalusi, the north Africans, and the Muslims overall.

 The social structure of the Berbers is tribal.
 A leader is appointed to command the tribe.
-In the Middle Ages, many women had the power to govern, such as Kahina and Tazoughert Fatma in the Aurès.
+Many women, such as Kahina and Tazoughert Fatma in the Aurès, had the power to govern in the Middle Ages.
 Lalla Fatma N'Soumer was a Berber woman in Kabylie who fought against the French.
 In the 21st century, most Berber tribes have men as heads of the tribe.
 In Algeria, the el Kseur platform in Kabylie gives tribes the right to fine criminal offenders.
 In areas of Chaoui, tribal leaders enact sanctions against criminals.
 The Tuareg have a king who decides the fate of the tribe.
 It is a very hierarchical society.
 The Mozabites are governed by the spiritual leaders of Ibadism and lead communal lives.
 During the crisis of Berriane between the Maliki and Ibadite movements, the heads of each tribe began talks to end the crisis and resolve the problem.

 In marriages, the man usually selects the woman, and depending on the tribe, the family often decides.
 In contrast, in the Tuareg culture, the woman chooses her future husband.
 The rites of marriage are different for each tribe.
 Families are either patriarchal or matriarchal, according to the tribe.
 Traditionally, men take care of livestock.
 They migrate by following the natural grazing cycle and seeking water and shelter.
 They are thus assured of an abundance of wool, cotton, and plants used for dyeing.
 For their part, women look after the family and handicrafts, first for their personal use and secondly for sale in the souqs in their locality.

-Some of the best-known ancient Berbers are the Numidian kings Masinissa and Jugurtha, the Berber-Roman author Apuleius, Saint Augustine of Hippo, and the Berber-Roman general Lucius Quietus, who was instrumental in defeating the major wave of Jewish revolts in ancient Israel.
+Some of the best-known ancient Berbers are the Numidian kings Masinissa and Jugurtha, the Berber-Roman author Apuleius, Saint Augustine of Hippo, and the Berber-Roman general Lucius Quietus, who was instrumental in defeating the primary wave of Jewish revolts in ancient Israel.
 The Berber identity encompasses language, religion, and ethnicity and is rooted in the entire history and geography of North Africa.
-Berbers, including various societies, ancestries, and lifestyles, are not entirely homogeneous.
+Berbers are not entirely homogeneous, including various societies, ancestries, and lifestyles.
 The unifying forces for the Berber people may be their shared language or a collective identification with Berber heritage and history.